IA Interior Architects' Game Changer—LinkedIn San Francisco

 This lush green moss mural is an artist's depiction of a portion of LinkedIn's branding.

-Floor numbers are backlit in stacks of crown moulding, inspired by Victorian architecture.
+At Linkedin San Francisco, floor numbers are backlit in stacks of crown molding, inspired by Victorian architecture.
 Wayfinding color coding takes cues from the vibrant palette of neighborhood graffiti.

 Staff Walls inspire teams to post selfies or group creations.
 Each floor has a uniquely designed variation of this display, intended to bring people together.